Masked Motion Encoding for Self-Supervised Video Representation Learning: Proposed Method

 The position features are represented by the position transition relative to the last time step, while the shape features are the HOG descriptors of the tracked object in different time steps.

-\paragraph{Tracking objects using spatially and temporally dense trajectories.} Some previous works~\citep{ObjTraj} try to use one trajectory to represent the motion of an individual object.
-In contrast, \citet{dt} points out that tracking spatially dense feature points sampled on a grid space performs better since it ensures better coverage of a video.
-We follow~\citet{dt} to use spatially dense grid points as the initial position of each trajectory.
+\para \textbf{Tracking objects using spatially and temporally dense trajectories.} Some previous works~\cite{ObjTraj,chencomphy,ding2021dynamic,chen2021grounding} try to use one trajectory to represent the motion of an individual object.
+In contrast, DT~\cite{dt} points out that tracking spatially dense feature points sampled on a grid space performs better since it ensures better coverage of different objects in a video.
+Following DT~\cite{dt}, we use spatially dense grid points as the initial position of each trajectory.
 Specifically, we uniformly sample $K$ points in a masked patch of size $t\times h\times w$, where each point indicates a part of an object.
 For each point, we track it through temporally dense $L$ frames according to the dense optical flow, resulting in $K$ trajectories.
-In this way, the trajectory is able to capture spatially and temporally fine-grained motion information of objects as reconstruction targets for the mask-and-predict task.
+In this way, the model is able to capture spatially and temporally dense motion information of objects through the mask-and-predict task.

-As a comparison, the reconstruction target in existing works is often extracted from temporally sparse videos sampled with a large sample stride $s>1$.
-The model takes as input a sparse video and predict these sparse targets for learning video representation.
-Different from these works, our model also takes as input sparse video but we push the model to interpolate trajectory motion targets containing fine-grained motion information.
-This simple trajectory interpolation task does not increase the computational cost of the video encoder but helps models learn more fine-grained action information even given sparse video input.
-More details about flow calculating and tracking can be found in Appendix~\ref{app:implementation}.
+As a comparison, the reconstruction contents in existing works~\cite{VideoMAE,MaskFeat} often extract temporally sparse videos sampled with a large stride $s>1$.
+The model takes as input a sparse video and predicts these sparse contents for learning video representation.
+Different from these works, our model also takes as input sparse video but we push the model to interpolate motion trajectory containing fine-grained motion information.
+This simple trajectory interpolation task does not increase the computational cost of the video encoder but helps the model learn more fine-grained action information even given sparse video as input.
+More details about dense flow calculating and trajectory tracking can be found in Appendix.

-\paragraph{Representing position features.} Given a trajectory $\bT$ consisting of the tracked object position at each frame, we are more interested in the related movement of objects instead of their absolute location.
+\para \textbf{Representing position features.} Given a trajectory $\bT$ consisting of the tracked object position at each frame, we are more interested in the related movement of objects instead of their absolute location.
 Consequently, we represent the position features with related movement between two adjacent points $\Delta \bp_t = \bp_{t+1} - \bp_t$, \ie,

 where $\bz^p$ is a $L \times 2$ dimensional feature.
-As each patch contains $K$ position features, we concatenate and normalize them as position features part of the trajectory motion target.
+As each patch contains $K$ position features, we concatenate and normalize them as position features part of the motion trajectory.